Skip to main content

 Eligible non-U.S. charitable organizations must be either:

-• Any religious organization (churches, synagogues, mosques, and other houses of worship), or other organizations primarily promoting religious purposes.
-However, we will consider credit for volunteering with such organization’s programs that are non-sectarian, are open to all individuals regardless of religious beliefs, and benefit a broad base of community (i.e. helping at homeless shelters, soup kitchens, or providing other social services).
-You may be asked to provide additional proof of the community project in order to receive match credit.
+• Volunteering in support of programs that are non-sectarian, open to all individuals regardless of religious beliefs, and beneficial to a broad community (e.g., serving at homeless shelters, working at soup kitchens, or providing other social services) will be considered for match credit.
+You may be asked to provide additional information about the community project to receive match credit.

-If you’re looking to lead or attend a Beyond the Farm project this year, please visit their website.
+If you’re looking to lead or attend a Beyond the Farm project this year, please visit the program’s website.

-• First off, nice work and thank you for giving back!
+• First off, great work, and thank you for giving back!
 You can continue to help by sharing this page with your classmates and urging them to participate alongside you.

-We also encourage you to stay in touch with The Stanford Fund and Stanford any way you can: attend events, volunteer your time, and write to let us know what you'd like/not like from us in the future.
+We also encourage you to stay in touch with The Stanford Fund and Stanford any way you can: attend events, volunteer your time, or write to let us know what you'd like from us in the future.

 Reach out to us at thestanfordfund@stanford.edu

-(We promise a human will answer you shortly!)
+(We promise a human will respond to you!)

 Volunteering gardening